Why Do We Find LinkedIn So Cringe?

 As shown by Wallake’s deeply memed misstep, there is another problem that emerges when you try to marry the personal with the business-first focus of LinkedIn.
 Navigating work hierarchies is a minefield at the best of times.
 When you add in the unknowable variable of social media, it gets exponentially harder.

-Finding work right now is hard enough without navigating crying CEO selfies, paid-for features, or the deep discomfort of speaking in your work persona online.
-That doesn’t stop LinkedIn from being an incredibly useful tool, especially for people entering their industry for the first time or for marginalized people trying to overcome the many barriers they face in the world of work, whether that’s navigating neurodiversity in a neurotypical workspace or celebrating women in male-dominated industries.
+Finding work right now is hard enough without navigating crying CEO selfies, paid-for features or the deep discomfort of speaking in your work persona online.
+That doesn’t stop LinkedIn from being an incredibly useful tool, especially for people entering their industry for the first time or for marginalised people trying to surmount the many barriers they face in the world of work — whether that’s navigating neurodiversity in a neurotypical workspace or celebrating women in male-dominated industries.
 Frankly, if being a LinkedInfluencer is helping you pay the bills during a cost-of-living crisis, why would a little bit of embarrassment stop you?
 It is, after all, just a place for your professional self to exist — one of the many digital avatars we increasingly rely on to get through modern life.

 It’s just for everyone’s benefit to remember that bringing the personal into the professional doesn’t always read the way you want it to.
 The jargon doesn’t need an inspiring story to set it off.
 That’s how you end up scrolling past posts about how the birth of your former colleague Brian’s daughter taught him the importance of scheduling in project management.